 No Carb Vegan Portabello Panini is a healthy, no carb panini that uses portabello mushrooms.
-It is vegan sandwich that anyone will love.
-A recipe from Seduction in the Kitchen.
+It is a vegan sandwich that anyone will love

 One of my New Year’s “hopes” I set for myself for myself was to get healthy and try to get serious about losing weight.
 As I mentioned in the last post on Banana Foster Bread, I recently joined a gym with a friend.
 So we have been going very regularly and it feels wonderful.

 I don’t feel out-of-place in the gym.
 In fact, the motivation we are giving each other by going together is wonderful!
 I actually look forward to going to the gym, which I never did before.

 My advice I can give someone who wants to go to the gym but can’t go by themselves, speak up.
 Talk to friends and coworkers, admit you don’t like going yourself and you found a trial and want to try it but need a someone to go with.
 Someone might be interested in trying it with you.

 You might be surprised at who else is just like you.
 Me speaking up that day at work was the best thing, if I didn’t, I would never join the gym.
 I have been wanting to lose weight but not doing anything about it.
 Everything truly happens for a reason.
 I really believe that.

 Could be the exercise high people claim they get from working out, but I really do feel wonderful.
 I can not explain this euphoria I have been feeling.
 All I can say is, once you start doing something like this, going to the gym regularly with a friend, it is a wonderful feeling you have.